Children and young people come to us with a range of difficulties, including:

 What will happen during the first appointment?

-After their appointment, families will usually be sent copies of reports and documents which are also sent to the paediatric neurologist who referred them to us.
+After a neuropsychological assessment , families will be invited for a feedback session and will be sent copies of reports and recommendations which are also sent to the paediatric neurologist who referred them to us.

 How can my child be referred into the service?

-Consultant paediatric neurologists, paediatricians and specialist nurses can refer children and families to our service.
+Our paediatric neurologists can refer children and young people to our service.